NVIDIA/aistore/docs/bucket.md

 curl -i -X DELETE -H 'Content-Type: application/json' -d '{"action":"evictobjects", "value":{"prefix":"__tst/test-", "regex":"\\d22\\d", "range":"1000:2000", "deadline": "10s", "wait":true}}' http://localhost:8080/v1/buckets/abc
 ```

-### Evict Bucket
+### Evict Cloud Bucket

-Before a cloud bucket is accessed through AIS, the cluster has no awareness of said bucket.
+Before a cloud bucket is accessed through AIS, the cluster has no awareness of the bucket.

-Once a request to access the bucket, or to change the bucket's properties (see `set bucket props` in [REST API](http_api.md)) has been made, the AIS cluster starts keeping track of the bucket.
+Once there is a request to access the bucket, or a request to change the bucket's properties (see `set bucket props` in [REST API](http_api.md)), then the AIS cluster starts keeping track of the bucket.

-Cloud Bucket API provides the operation to evict a cloud bucket.

-Evicting a cloud bucket will remove all traces of the cloud bucket within the AIS cluster.
-This effectively resets the AIS cluster to the point before any requests to access the bucket were made.
+In an evict bucket operation, AIS will remove all traces of the cloud bucket within the AIS cluster.
+This effectively resets the AIS cluster to the point before any requests to the bucket have been made.
 This does not affect the objects stored within the cloud bucket.

 For example, to evict the `abc` cloud bucket from the AIS cluster, run: